-Day 1: Arusha – Lake Manyara N. Park:
+Day 1: Arusha – Lake Manyara National Park:

-You will be picked up from the Lodge/Hotel at 9:00am.
-After the breakfast you will be transferred to Lake Manyara National Park.
-We arrive in time for lunch at the lodge/Tented Camp/Campsite and after lunch we head into the Lake Manyara National Park for an afternoon game drive.
+You will meet our professional driver tour guide at your hotel, who will deliver a short safari info briefing.
+After breakfast, you will be transferred to Lake Manyara National Park.
+We arrive in time for lunch at the lodge/Tented Camp/Campsite and after lunch, we head into the Lake Manyara National Park for an afternoon game drive.
 This National Park is one of Tanzania’s most dramatically located wildlife areas, consisting of a massive but shallow soda lake (covering two-thirds of the park), located at the foot of the Great Rift Valley’s western escarpment.
-The Park’s varied habitat attracts a wide variety of animals, including one of Africa’s largest concentrations of Elephants; Lake Manyara is unique for a Tree-climbing Lions, as well as large flocks of Flamingos attracted by the algae in the lake.
+The Park’s varied habitat attracts a wide variety of animals, including one of Africa’s largest concentrations of Elephants; Lake Manyara is unique for Tree-climbing Lions, as well as large flocks of Flamingos attracted by the algae in the lake.
 Dinner and overnight at the Hotel/Tented Camp/Lodge/Basic Campsite.

 Day 3:Lake Eyasi – Ngorongoro:

-Early morning we depart to the village for local hunting experience with Hadzabee and Datoga tribes.
+Early morning we depart to the village for a local hunting experience with Hadzabee and Datoga tribes.
 This is not a mere performance.
 The Bushmen rely on these techniques to survive and you’ll need to be very attentive and at times quiet, while they demonstrate their use of locally made poisons in incapacitating the poor creatures on which they depend for survival.
-We return to the Lodge/Camp for a late breakfast (Brunch) and we then we drive to Karatu near the Ngorongoro Conservation area.
-Late afternoon drive to a Maasai Village Visit and meet the village elders, get an insight into the Maasai way of life, visit the Bomas, learn about their prized cattle and visit the local school late afternoon drive to the Lodge/Luxury/Tented Camp/Basic Campsite.
+We return to the Lodge/Camp for a late breakfast (brunch) and we then drive to Karatu near the Ngorongoro Conservation area.
+Late afternoon drive to a Maasai Village Visit and meet the village elders, get an insight into the Maasai way of life, visit the bomas, learn about their prized cattle, and visit the local school late afternoon drive to the Lodge/Luxury/Tented Camp/Basic Campsite.

 Day 4: Ngorongoro Crater Tour:

-After the breakfast we depart and we drive to Ngorongoro Crater and we descend over 600 meters into the Crater to view wildlife for a whole day’s tour.
+After breakfast, we depart and drive to Ngorongoro Crater and we descend over 600 meters into the Crater to view wildlife for a whole day’s tour.
 Ngorongoro Crater supports a vast variety of animals, which include herds of Wildebeest, Zebra, Buffalo, Eland, Warthog, Hippo, and giant African Elephants.
-Another big draw card to this picturesque of the Crater is its dense population of predators, which include lions, hyenas, jackals, cheetahs and the ever-elusive leopard we will visit Lake Magadi, a large but shallow alkaline lake in the South- Western corner, which is one of the main features of the Crater.
-A large number of flamingos, hippos and other water birds can usually been seen here.
-Late evening we drive to the Lodge/Luxury/Basic Campsite and stays for dinner and overnight.
-The Campsite and the Lodge offers stunning views of Ngorongoro and the surrounding highland
+Another big drawcard to this picturesque Crater is its dense population of predators, which include lions, hyenas, jackals, cheetahs, and the ever-elusive leopard we will visit Lake Magadi, a large but shallow alkaline lake in the South- Western corner, which is one of the main features of the Crater.
+A large number of flamingos, hippos, and other water birds can usually be seen here.
+Late evening we drive to the Lodge/Luxury/Basic Campsite and stay for dinner and overnight.
+The Campsite and the Lodge offer stunning views of Ngorongoro and the surrounding highland

 Day 5: Serengeti National Park: